Boise With Kids

-Idaho isn’t really a destination many people think of when choosing where to travel however I must say, Boise was a really pleasant surprise!
+Idaho isn’t really a destination many people think of when choosing where to travel however I must say, Boise makes a great location for a family trip and was a really pleasant surprise!
+There are a lot of things to do in Boise with toddlers and kids!
 We visited in the summer and the weather was perfect.
-We flew Southwest (using points + companion pass) from Portland and stayed for 3 days.
+If you’re looking for ideas on what to do in Boise with kids, read on!

+If you’re looking for a Boise family hotel, look no further!
 I used my Marriott points and we stayed at the Towne Place Suites Boise Downtown which was in an awesome location.
 I booked the regular room however upon check in, we were upgraded to a massive 2 bedroom suite!
+It’s one of the best hotels for families in Boise since the rooms are so massive.

+Wondering what there is to do in Boise with kids?
 I didn’t have many expectations for Boise but it surprised us both in a good way!
-There is so much to do here with kids, no matter what season you visit.
+There is so much to do in Boise with kids, no matter what season you visit.
 Since we came in the summer, we wanted to see the Boise River since we don’t have rivers at home in SoCal.
 We headed to Barber Park, which was a great spot for river playing.
 In the summer, you can rent tubes at this park and float down the river but we didn’t want to do it so we just played in the water for a bit.

 Another place that’s great for families is the Morrison-Knudsen Nature Center.
 It’s free and there are some great, kid-friendly trails to wander around and see some nature and wildlife.